liuyu-star/ODRF/cran-comments.md

 ## Update ODRF version to 0.0.5

+Dear CRAN maintainers,

+Thank you for your feedback, we cannot resolve the "checking CRAN incoming feasibility ...
+NOTE".
 We have fixed some known bugs and added some new functions for the ODRF package.
 Therefore we request to update the ODRF version.
 The main changes as follows.

 - Added linear model tree.
 Specifically, use parameter Xsplit as the splitting variable for ODT and fit a linear model for each split using the function "gmlnet".
 The corresponding parameter is split="linear".
 - Added the ensemble of ODT-based boosting trees，denoted by ODBT.